As far as energy-efficient HVAC installation in Birmingham, there’s fantastic news for your family this tax period.

 - Energy-efficient exterior storm windows, skylights and storm doors

-- Solar/geothermal energy products, such as solar electricity, solar water heaters and geothermal heat pumps
+- Solar/geothermal energy products, for instance solar electricity, solar water heaters and geothermal heat pumps

-Yes, there’s a lifetime max credit of $500 per home.
-This means if you have taken this incentive in previous years, you should reduce any credit you previously claimed.
+Yes, there’s a lifetime limitation of $500 per home.
+This means if you have taken this reduction in previous years, you should reduce any credit you already claimed.

-If you’ve already claimed the maximum amount, you aren’t eligible for any additional incentives through this extension.
+If you’ve previously claimed the maximum amount, you won’t be eligible for any additional incentives with this extension.

 - Windows and skylights—$200

 If you have questions about how you can benefit from the extension of the residential energy efficient property tax credit, download Form 5695 or contact your tax advisor for assistance.

 Improve Your Heating and Cooling Units Today